Rebecca (biblical figure): Deception of Isaac

 Jacob had scarcely left the room when Esau returned from the hunt to receive the blessing.
 The realization that he has been deceived shocks Isaac, yet he acknowledged that Jacob received the blessings as sworn, by adding, "Indeed, he will be [or remain] blessed!"
 (52:8).
 Rashi explains that Isaac smelled the heavenly scent of Gan Eden (Paradise) when Jacob entered his room.
 As a contrast, Isaac perceived Gehenna opening beneath Esau when the latter entered the room, showing Isaac that he had been deceived all along by Esau's show of piety.

 Esau was heartbroken by the deception, and begged for his own blessing.
-Having made Jacob a ruler over his brothers, Isaac could only promise, "By thy sword thou shalt live, and shalt serve thy brother; yet it shall come to pass when thou shalt have the dominion, that thou shalt cast off his yoke from off thy neck" (Gen 27:40).
+Having made Jacob a ruler over his brothers, Isaac could only promise, "By thy sword thou shalt live, and shalt serve thy brother; yet it shall come to pass when thou shalt have the dominion, that thou shalt cast off his yoke from off thy neck" (Genesis 27:40).

 Esau was filled with hatred toward Jacob for taking away both his birthright and his blessing.
 He vowed to himself to kill Jacob as soon as Isaac died.
 Here again, Rebecca prophetically perceived his murderous intentions and ordered Jacob to travel to her brother Laban's house in Haran, until Esau's anger subsided.
 She then convinced Isaac to send Jacob away, by telling him that she despaired of him marrying a local girl from the idol-worshipping families of Canaan (as Esau had done).
 After Isaac sent Jacob away (to find a wife), Esau realized that his own Canaanite wives were evil in his father's eyes.
 Esau therefore took Mahalath, a daughter of Isaac's half-brother Ishmael, as another wife.